 So the usual advice is no good.
-And neither is swallowing or snorting heroin an option, which brings us back to the 'stop using heroin' message.
-Great, but according to Sara McGrail waiting times in Scotland for substitute prescribing currently range from 8 to 52 weeks.
+And neither is swallowing or snorting heroin an option, which brings us back to the ‘stop using heroin’ message.
+Great, but waiting times in Scotland for substitute prescribing currently range from 8 to 52 weeks.
 Leaving the only current options as either continue using or self detox.

-What is needed is rapid prescribing to any and all heroin users who want it.
+What is needed is rapid prescribing to any and all people that use heroin that want to stop/reduce.
 There are services in the UK that have same day prescribing and it is possible to do this on a simple basis.
 I remember talking to workers who had been getting 40ml scripts of methadone to street sex workers on the basis of self declared heroin use and a positive urine sample.
 Yes full information gathering would be best practice, a series of in depth one to one sessions would be great, but keeping people alive should be the first priority!

 And don’t think that just because your service is in Birmingham, London or Devon that none of this applies to you.
 At the moment police attention on the dealer in the area will be intense, which means one of two things are likely to happen.
 Either the infected heroin will be vac-packed and buried for a year or so (anthrax spores can survive for decades) or it will be moved and the problem will move with it.
 We all need to be ready.
 (At the time of writing there is also an unconfirmed case in Germany, which may be a sign this is a big batch.)